jackstanek/BotBot/README.md

     - `grace_period`: amount of time, in minutes, after changing a file that a user can fix potential issues before receiving an email about said changes

+- `[important]`
+    - `fileinfo`: defines which file extensions are considered "important."
+By default, *.sam and *.bam files are denoted as important.
+    - `pathitems`: defines which paths (separated by colons) should be present in the PATH environment variable.
+    - `ldlibpath`: defines which paths (separated by colons) should be present in the LD_LIBRARY_PATH environment variable.

 # Testing